 Surge Suppression:

 Provide individual surge protective devices (power and low voltage) at both ends of all exterior copper ePACS wiring and associated wiring exiting the building.
 Surge suppression shall be provided for the power and control wiring associated with the barrier arm and sliding gates, exterior card readers, exterior reader interface modules, power supplies, door contacts and magnetic locks.
-Refer to MPF specification section 264128.
+Refer to Section 264128 - Surge Protective Devices (SPD).

-The Contractor shall provide high-definition photographs showing the installation of the required surge protection devices at both ends of all exterior power and low voltage conductors.
+Provide high-definition photographs showing the installation of the required surge protection devices at both ends of all exterior power and low voltage conductors.
 Photographs shall be transmitted to the A/E and USPS Project Manager.

 Gate and Door Release: